Connecticut Appeals Attorney

 - recovering benefits after your claim was denied

-In order to win on appeal in Maryland, it must be proven that a legal error was made in trial court.
+In order to win on appeal in Connecticut, it must be proven that a legal error was made in trial court.

 This is not an easy task and requires the skill of a seasoned attorney who specializes in appellate law and is intimately familiar with the appellate court system in the state.

 Appellate Attorney, J. Christopher Llinas has spent nearly 20 years helping clients pursue and defend appeals in criminal, civil, and administrative cases as well as petition writs of certiorari in the state’s appellate courts, including